 If you have a WordPress website and want to take your SEO efforts a step further, I recommend installing the WordPress SEO plugin by Yoast <https://yoast.com/wordpress/plugins/seo/>.
 Start with the free version.
 It’s a great way to get your site ranking with metadata and automated description tags.

-Hopefully, in reading this, you’ve realized how SEO can be a powerful and integral part of your author-marketing strategy.
+Hopefully, you’ve realized how SEO can be a powerful and integral part of your author-marketing strategy in reading this.
 It can seem a bit overwhelming, I know.
 But now you understand how SEO works.
 So, start implementing those keywords and other SEO tools in your online content!
 When you start seeing the results, you’ll be happy you put the time in.

 Jeniffer Thompson is a personal branding expert, digital marketing strategist, and the host of The Premise podcast.
 She is an author and speaker who delivers strategy-rich content and actionable tools that educate and empower authors.
 Her company, Monkey C Media, founded in 2004, is an author services design firm offering award-winning book cover and author website designs that integrate digital marketing strategies and author branding.
 She is a co-founder of the San Diego Writers Festival, serves on the San Diego Memoir Writers Association Board, and is currently writing her own coming of age memoir.
 Visit www.monkeyCmedia.com and listen to her podcast at ThePremisePod.com.